survivant/quarkus-quickstarts/security-openid-connect-web-authentication-quickstart/README.md

 The intent here is to demonstrate how you can enable authentication to your web applications using OpenID Connect, so that your users are redirected to your favorite OpenID Connect Provider(OP) to authenticate and, if the authentication is successful, get redirected back to your application.

-Once authenticated, the applications establishes a local session based on the information carried by the `ID Token` that was issued by the OP.
+Once authenticated, the application establishes a local session based on the information carried by the `ID Token` that was issued by the OP.
 The session lifetime is tied with the ID Token lifetime, so when the token expires the local session is invalidated and the user is redirected to the OP to (re-)authenticate.
 Note that the `quarkus-oidc` tries as much as possible to provide a stateless model for your application, where any state related with the user session is based on specific HTTP cookies.

 ## Requirements